jsonlkit.com

 Example

-Input (CSV with dot.notation header):
+Input (CSV with a dot.notation header):

 id,user.name,user.age,tags